-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 WR D.J.
 Chark

-It's hard to see any rookie earning a starting job without an injury (even Richardson is unlikely), but the one with the best chance would be Chark.
+It's hard to see any rookie earning a starting job without an injury (even Will Richardson is unlikely), but the one with the best chance would be Chark.
 The second-round pick from LSU impressed teammates with how quickly he seemed to pick up the offense, his smooth route running and his hands.
 The 6-foot-4 Chark made perhaps the most impressive catch of OTAs/minicamp when he jumped to snag a pass and managed to get the toes of both feet in before falling out of bounds.
 Marqise Lee, Donte Moncrief and Keelan Cole are the Jaguars' top three receivers, but if Chark continues to impress, he should get significant playing time and could possibly end up a starter before the season ends. -- Mike DiRocco

 Tennessee Titans

 He was drafted in the first round to be the Titans' present and future at inside linebacker.
-He has flashed some of his versatility and willingness to learn, but Vrabel gave an honest -- yet cautious -- assessment of his performance during spring workouts: "He's not where he needs to be to start for our defense, and that's OK."
+He has flashed some of his versatility and willingness to learn, but coach Mike Vrabel gave an honest -- yet cautious -- assessment of his performance during spring workouts: "He's not where he needs to be to start for our defense, and that's OK."
 Free-agent signee Will Compton has taken many of the first-team inside linebacker reps opposite Wesley Woodyard, but it would certainly be a disappointment if Evans didn't win that role by Week 1. -- Cameron Wolfe

 AFC WEST